DavidTaapy/David-Learns-Serverless-MERN-Using-MongoDB-Realm/README.md

 # David-Learns-MERN-Stack

 ## Description
-The following application was built to learn how to build a MERN (MongoDB, Express, React, Node) Stack application, without Express and Node by using MongoDB Realm, by following a tutorial by Beau Carnes published on FreeCodeCamp.Org, which can be found at the following link: https://www.youtube.com/watch?v=mrHNSanmqQ4&ab_channel=freeCodeCamp.org!
+The following application was built to learn how to transform a typical MERN (MongoDB, Express, React, Node) Stack application into being hosted on cloud using MongoDB Realm and without Express and Node, by following a tutorial by Beau Carnes published on FreeCodeCamp.Org, which can be found at the following link: https://www.youtube.com/watch?v=mrHNSanmqQ4&ab_channel=freeCodeCamp.org!
 The following application is a restaurant search and review application, and some of it's features include:
 - Searching for restaurants based on name, cuisine or zipcode
 - Add / Update / Delete reviews for specific restaurants
 - Look up all the available cuisines